Stop the AIM pipeline!

 Actions are happening every week.
-Sign up for our twice-weekly newsletters at email@example.com or check our events calender.
-Keep up with us on facebook and twitter.
-We post a lot of stuff about renewable energy as well as fossil fuel news.
-Become a member: Membership supports our legal fund, printing and outreach costs.
+Sign up for our twice-weekly newsletters at firstname.lastname@example.org or check our events calender.
+Keep up with fast developing actions and news on facebook and twitter.
+We post a lot of info about renewable energy as well as fossil fuel news.
+Volunteer: Are you interested in leafletting, gathering signatures, hosting a screening or discussion, organizing an event?
+Get in touch and let us know: email@example.com.
+Short on time but want to help?
+Donations support printing and outreach costs are greatly appreciated!
 You can donate online using a credit card, or see instructions for donations by check.
-Volunteer: Are you interested in leafletting, gathering signatures, hosting a screening or discussion, organizing an event?
-Get in touch and let us know: firstname.lastname@example.org THANK YOU VERY MUCH!
+THANK YOU VERY MUCH!

 Engage Your Electeds

 This is what Democracy looks like!
 Right now nothing is more important than an active public.
-We’ve heard it from public officials over and over again: A handwritten note or phone call is the most effective way to communicate, and they take note when they hear about an issue multiple times.
+We’ve heard it from public officials over and over again: A handwritten letter or phone call is the most effective way to communicate, and they take note when they hear about an issue multiple times.
 CALL.
 WRITE.
-If you are part of a community group or block association, also request a face-to-face meeting.
+If you are part of a community group, church, or block association, request a face-to-face meeting.
 Emails are helpful, but not as effective as calling or writing longhand.
+Here’s how to contact your representatives on any of the issues Sane Energy Project is engaged on: